 Move your hands widely and decisively, and you will show others your ownership of the space and the topic.

 For example, you can extend your arms to the sides and turn the palms up, moving them slightly left and right in sync with the rhythm of your speech.
 This movement is particularly helpful if you are presenting something to your team.
-This video provides a great demonstration.

 However, avoid doing it too extensively as it might distract from the content of your presentation.